This article was updated on Oct 23, 2018.

-What’s more, the hourly rate of decent software developers in Ukraine is about $15–$25 per hour.
-The average Ukrainian developer salary can vary between $2500 and $4000 per month (excluding taxes and social contributions), but if you need an architect with very rare skills, or with years of proven development experience, this figure can rise up to about $5000.
+The hourly rate of a decent software developers in Ukraine is in the range of $25–$50 per hour.
+While the monthly salary of a junior developer can cost about $1500, the average Ukrainian developer salary can vary between $2500 and $4000 per month (excluding taxes and social contributions).
+However if you need a developer with rare tech skills or a senior developer, these figures can reach up to around $5000.

 More About Ukrainian Tech Industry: